Bunty77/openweathermap/README.md

 it will downlaod all the necessary file and open localhost:80 it will open the jenkins

-now you have to login and create a job and it will be setup
+now you have to login use below details for login

+JENKINS_USERNAME: Jenkins admin username.
+Default: user
+JENKINS_PASSWORD: Jenkins admin password.
+Default: bitnami

+create a job and map with git and run the build.